History of U.S. foreign policy, 1861–1897: Santo Domingo (Dominican Republic)

 Grant was determined to keep the Dominican Republic treaty in the public debate, mentioning Dominican Republic annexation in his December 1870 State of the Union Address.
 Grant was able to get Congress in January 1871 to create a special Commission to investigate the island.
 Senator Sumner continued to vigorously oppose and speak out against annexation.
 Grant appointed Frederick Douglass, an African American civil rights activist, as one of the Commissioners who voyaged to the Dominican Republic.
 Returning to the United States after several months, the Commission in April 1871, issued a report that stated the Dominican people desired annexation and that the island would be beneficial to the United States.
 To celebrate the Commissions return, Grant invited the Commissioners to the White House, except Frederick Douglass.
-African American leaders were upset and the issue of Douglass not being invited to the White House dinner was brought up during the 1872 Presidential election by Horace Greeley.
-Douglas, however, who was personally disappointed for not being invited to the White House, remained loyal to Grant and the Republican Party.
+African American leaders were upset and the issue of Douglass not being invited to the White House dinner was brought up during the 1872 presidential election by Horace Greeley.
+Douglass, however, who was personally disappointed for not being invited to the White House, remained loyal to Grant and the Republican Party.
 Although the Commission supported Grant's annexation attempt, there was not enough enthusiasm in Congress to vote on a second annexation treaty.

 Unable constitutionally to go directly after Sen. Sumner, Grant immediately removed Sumner's close and respected friend Ambassador, John Lothrop Motley.
 With Grant's prodding in the Senate, Sumner was finally deposed from the Foreign Relations Committee.
 Grant reshaped his coalition, known as "New Radicals", working with enemies of Sumner such as Ben Butler of Massachusetts, Roscoe Conkling of New York, and Oliver P. Morton of Indiana, giving in to Fish's demands that Cuba rebels be rejected, and moving his Southern patronage from the radical blacks and carpetbaggers who were allied with Sumner to more moderate Republicans.
 This set the stage of the Liberal Republican revolt of 1872, when Sumner and his allies publicly denounced Grant and supported Horace Greeley and the Liberal Republicans.

 A Congressional investigation in June 1870 led by Senator Carl Schurz revealed that Babcock and Ingalls both had land interests in the Bay of Samaná that would increase in value if the Santo Domingo treaty were ratified.
 U.S. Navy ships, with Grant's authorization, had been sent to protect Báez from an invasion by a Dominican rebel, Gregorio Luperón, while the treaty negotiations were taking place.
 The investigation had initially been called to settle a dispute between an American businessman Davis Hatch against the United States government.
 Báez had imprisoned Hatch without trial for his opposition to the Báez government.
 Hatch had claimed that the United States had failed to protect him from imprisonment.
 The majority Congressional report dismissed Hatch's claim and exonerated both Babcock and Ingalls.
 The Hatch incident, however, kept certain Senators from being enthusiastic about ratifying the treaty.